Skip to main content

 The Temple of Dawn - Yukio Mishima

-For starters, it's a mere 330 pages (much shorter than a Tolstoy colossus) and surprisingly the first few chapters read more like a Traveler's Guide as the main character Mr. Honda travels from Thailand to India and back to Japan with very detailed descriptions of the life & culture of each of these exotic locales.
-It renews my desire for more International traveling and those are all places on my bucket list.
+At just 330 pages, it’s much shorter than a typical Tolstoy novel.
+Surprisingly, the first few chapters read more like a travel guide, with the main character, Mr. Honda, traveling from Thailand to India and back to Japan.
+The detailed descriptions of the life and culture in these exotic locales renewed my desire for international travel, as these are all places on my bucket list.

-There is something surprisingly refreshing after you Finish reading a Novel.
-Maybe its a sense of accomplishment, even though its for something rather small.
-I found this book a fairly easy read and while he added quite a bit of Cultural & Historical context that required me to look it up via Wikipedia, it helped me better understand the overall point of the story.
+There is something surprisingly refreshing about finishing a novel.
+Perhaps it's a sense of accomplishment, even if it's for something small.
+I found this book fairly easy to read.
+Although Mishima included a lot of cultural and historical context that required some additional research via Wikipedia, this helped me better understand the overall narrative.

-The point?
-There isn't one really.
-All those years, the multiple of characters and events boiled down a somewhat meaningless conclusion that life exists and then it ends.
-Perhaps Anti-Climactic, but similar to what I've observed in other books.
+The point of the story?
+There isn't one, really.
+All the characters and events culminate in a somewhat meaningless conclusion: life exists, and then it ends.
+This realization felt somewhat anti-climactic, similar to observations I’ve made in other books.

-In a sense, because there is no point, there is no reason for 'Meanness' or 'Cruelty' and absent any Religious or Philosophical reasoning, in a sense these sorts of negative actions just are exhaustive in terms of energy expended and rather the pursuit of things opposite seem naturally more inclined to human nature & understanding.
+In a sense, because there is no overarching point, there is no reason for "meanness" or "cruelty."
+Absent any religious or philosophical reasoning, negative actions seem exhausting in terms of energy expended.
+Conversely, the pursuit of more positive endeavors appears to align more naturally with human nature and understanding.

 Comments